-Currently Coaching: Lebanon High School Varsity – Head Coach- 2012 Season
+Currently Coaching: Lebanon High School Varsity – Head Coach- 2012 and 2013 Season

 Coaching background: North Pacific Juniors 16 Black Head Coach 2010-2011 Season.
 North Pacific Juniors 18 Black Head Coach 2011-2012 Season.
 As a student athlete I have coached at WOU volleyball camps as well as Lebanon High School camps.